softwaresaved/distance-consultancy/architecture/ArchitectureFortran.md

 | CDS | MCDS.exe | D6CDSPrp.CDSProperties | D6CDSNEI.CDSNEngineInterface | D6CDSDet.CDSLog | D6CDSDet.CDSResults |
 | MCDS | MCDS.exe | D6CDSPrp.CDSProperties | D6CDSNEI.CDSNEngineInterface | D6CDSDet.CDSLog | D6CDSDet.CDSResults |

-Analysis Engines\CDS\NEngineInterface\ classes implement the following design:
+Analysis Engines\CDS\NEngineInterface\ classes implement the MCDS.exe ivocation:

 * Call reset to delete current results, if there are any
   - This is necessary if, for example, the analysis engine has changed and the data are stored in a completely different format